Differentiating Your Cybersecurity Brand

 Equally important is setting up style guidelines.
 In short, a style guide outlines rules for using your brand’s visual assets, like your logo and colors.
 Often a style guide contains downloadable logos in multiple formats, color codes, and rules on how logos can be used or altered.

 As a marketer, I am rather partial to Uberflip’s style guide.
-It details absolutely everything you would ever need to know about representing their brand, including logo sizing, copywriting dos and don’ts, typography, and adjectives defining their brand’s personality.
-A more modest (but still great) voice, tone, and style guide written by a security company is this one from Trusona.
+It details everything you would ever need to know about representing their brand, including logo sizing, copywriting dos and don’ts, typography, and adjectives defining their brand’s personality.
+This style guide, written by security company Trusona, is a more modest (but still great) example of voice, tone, and style.
 It is short and to the point, but offers guidelines for ensuring everything sounds like it was written by the same person.

 A brand that delivers different messaging or changes its look from one day to the next is hard to figure out.
 Imagine if you had a friend who frequently switched up their personality, one day acting serious and reliable, and the next acting whimsical and flighty.
 It would be difficult to figure out that person’s true nature, and as a result, hard to trust them.
 The same goes for brands.

 Not to mention, inconsistency makes a brand harder to remember, which is not a good sign.
-High brand recall - or how easily consumers remember your brand - can help you compete in an overcrowded marketplace and it’s the consistent brands that are memorable brands.
+High brand recall - or how easily consumers remember your brand - can help you compete in an overcrowded marketplace.
+It’s the consistent brands that are the most memorable.

 By keeping your branding consistent, you can develop a sense of trust and stability amongst consumers - which are crucial sentiments for a cybersecurity company to convey.

 4. Hone in on your target audience with buyer personas

 Personas reinforce and solidify the way you segment your target audience, and empower you to craft relevant messaging, offerings, and strategies for the prospects who mean the most to your business.